friederikequint/friederikequint.github.io/_pages/about.md

 Across projects, my research combines survey experiments, observational data, and causal inference approaches, complemented by computational analyses, to better understand patterns of platform use and the social and political implications of content moderation systems.

+Alongside my academic work, I occasionally explore smaller, experimental side projects at the intersection of research, design, and tooling.
+A small sneak peek is available here: [**Projects for Fun**](/projectsforfun/).

 ## Research Interests